uvarc/rc-learning/content/notes/hpc_from_terminal/section2.md

 toc : true
 weight: 20
 menu:
-    rivanna-command-line-edited:
+    hpc-from-terminal:
 ---

-## Fiels and Directories
+## Files and Directories

 **Files** store some sort of information: data, source code for scripts or programs, images, video, and so forth.